Home > Property > How To Evict a Tenant If Their Deposit Isn’t Protected

 What Is Tenancy Deposit Protection?

-Tenancy Deposit Protection (TDP) is a legal requirement for landlords in England and Wales who enter into an assured shorthold tenancy agreement on or after April 6, 2007 to safeguard the tenant’s deposit in one of three government-approved schemes within 30 days of receiving it:
+Tenancy Deposit Protection (TDP) is a legal requirement for landlords in England and Wales who receive a tenancy deposit in connection with an assured shorthold tenancy that started on or after 6 April 2007 to safeguard the tenant’s deposit in one of three government-approved schemes within 30 days of receiving it:

 • Deposit Protection Service